api-search/rules/README.md

   - field: type
     function: pattern
     functionOptions:
-      notMatch: \b(api-environment-production)\b
+      notMatch: \b(ProductionEnvironment)\b
 ```
-## Has a Sandbox Environment (apis-json-apis-properties-environments-sandbox-info)
+## Has a Stage Environment (apis-json-apis-properties-environments-staging-info)
-This property ensures that there is a sandb ox environment available for an API, providing base URL, tokens, keys, and other key / value pairs that are needed to integrate with an API.
+This property ensures that there is a staging environment available for an API, providing base URL, tokens, keys, and other key / value pairs that are needed to integrate with an API.
 Make sure attention is paid towards security and using a secure vault and service to keep all secrets secured.
 You can find details about the <a href="https://apisjson.org/common/environments/">environments for APIs.json</a>, and explore <a href="https://guidance.apievangelist.com/guidance/environments/sandbox.html" target="_blank">sandbox environments</a> more via API Evangelist guidance.

 ```
 description: >-
-  This property ensures that there is a sandb ox environment available for an API, providing base URL, tokens, keys, and other key / value pairs that are needed to integrate with an API.
+  This property ensures that there is a staging environment available for an API, providing base URL, tokens, keys, and other key / value pairs that are needed to integrate with an API.
 Make sure attention is paid towards security and using a secure vault and service to keep all secrets secured.
 You can find